 • Difficulty in inhibiting "bullying" responses

-• They may not know how to name the emotions they observe
+• May not know how to name the emotions they observe

 • They hardly learn positive social routines spontaneously